pkp245464/SecureMsgX/README.md

 ```

 ---
-### 🚧 This project is currently under active development.
-Contributions and suggestions are highly appreciated!
+### 🚧 We warmly welcome your feedback, suggestions, and feature requests to help us enhance SecureMsgX and better serve your needs.
 ---